 This program helps very small, financially distressed rural communities extend and improve water and waste treatment facilities that serve local households and businesses.
 Good practices can save tax dollars, improve the natural environment, and help manufacturers and businesses to locate or expand operations.

 NOTE: Program details may change over time.
-Before you begin an application, please confirm you have the most current information by contacting a specialist in your local office for assistance or consult the program instructions listed in the section above titled "What Governs this Program?"
+Before you begin an application, please confirm you have the most current information by contacting a program specialist in your local RD office for assistance or consult the program instructions listed in the section above titled "What Governs this Program?"

 Forms & Resources